Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Distality of equicontinuous surjective semiflows

 Given $k\in T$, let $L_k\colon T\rightarrow T, t\mapsto kt$ be the left translation mapping of $T$.
 Then for subsets $K,A$ of $T$, we simply write

 Since here $T$ is only a semigroup, $K^{-1}A$ is possibly empty.
 If $e\in K$ then $A\subseteq K^{-1}A$.
-Thus a subset $A$ of $T$ being syndetic in $T$ can be equivalently described as follows: \begin{quote} {\it $A$ is syndetic in $T$ if and only if there exists a compact subset $K$ of $T$ with $T=K^{-1}A$}. \end{quote} \end{sn}
+Thus a subset $A$ of $T$ being right-syndetic in $T$ can be equivalently described as follows: \begin{quote} {\it $A$ is right-syndetic in $T$ if and only if there exists a compact subset $K$ of $T$ with $T=K^{-1}A$}. \end{quote} \end{sn}

-Note that in some literature, an ``almost periodic'' point is defined as $N_T(x,U)$ is ``syndetic'' in the sense that there is a compact subset $K$ of $T$ with $T=KN_T(x,U)$.
+\begin{note2.4} In fact, the a.p. point may be defined for any topological space $X$~\cite{G}.
+Strengthening the topology on $T$ strengthens the notion of a.p. point, the strongest type of a.p. occurring when $T$ is provided with the discrete topology.
+Moreover, for $(T,X)$ in flows with any phase spaces $X$, whether or not $x$ is an a.p. point does not depend on the topology on $T$ (cf.~\cite{Dai}), while this is uncertain for $(T,X)$ in general semiflows.
+See Lemma~\ref{lem2.6} below for $X$ in compact spaces. \end{note2.4}

-It should be mentioned that ``$T=K^{-1}N_T(x,U)$'' in (iii) of Definition~\ref{sn2.4} is not permitted to be replaced by ``$T=KN_T(x,U)$'' in semiflows here; see \cite[Proposition~4.8]{CD} for a counterexample which says that there is a semiflow on a compact metric space such that it has an almost periodic point in the sense of (iii) of Definition~\ref{sn2.4} but has no ``almost periodic'' points in the latter sense.
+\begin{note2.4} In some literature, an a.p. point is defined as $A$ is ``right-syndetic'' in the sense that there is a compact subset $K$ of $T$ with $T=KA$.
+However, ``$T=K^{-1}N_T(x,U)$'' in (iii) of Definition~\ref{sn2.4} is not permitted to be replaced by ``$T=KN_T(x,U)$'' in semiflows here unless $T=\mathbb{Z}_+$ or $\mathbb{R}_+$; see \cite[Proposition~4.8]{CD} for a counterexample which says that there is a semiflow on a compact metric space such that it has an a.p. point in the sense of (iii) of Definition~\ref{sn2.4} but has no ``almost periodic'' points in the latter sense. \end{note2.4}

 The following two equivalent conditions will be very useful for our later arguments involving almost periodicity.